 - In 2015, MGA initiated the first ever collaboration of GLAM Peak (galleries, museums, libraries and archives’ peak bodies) that is focusing on an integrated approach to expanding Australia’s digital access to collections and meeting the 21st century’s requirements for a knowledge economy.
 Year one of a project to develop a national framework and case-study based toolkit is currently underway.

 - MGA has provided leadership training for practically all the directors of museums and galleries in Australia and New Zealand through the internationally recognised Museum Leadership Program.
-Supported since its inception by the Gordon Darling Foundation, the 7th program was delivered in Sydney at the end of last year.
+Supported since its inception by the Gordon Darling Foundation, the 8th program will be delivered in 2018.

 - The state branches of MGA build on a long history of museum professional association activity that extends back, in NSW for example, to the 1930s.